-Business owners often think it is less expensive to do their own financial record-keeping, but that is seldom the case.
-Here are some reasons why:
+Business owners often think it is less expensive to do their own financial record-keeping, but you may be surprised to learn that is seldom the case.

 - Errors can be costly.
-An amateur bookkeeper can make mistakes that lead to expensive surprises like tax audits.
+An unskilled bookkeeper can make mistakes that lead to expensive surprises like tax audits.
 Losing track of a large receivable, or neglecting to pay a vendor, could adversely affect your credit rating.

 - The big picture is important.
 Bookkeepers can run reports monthly or weekly to show how you are doing, where the money is going and how your efforts are paying off.
 They provide the “big picture” that it might be hard to see on your own.

-How to Choose the Right Bookkeeping Partner
+How to Choose the Right Bookkeeping Partner for Your Business

-- Check their references and experience
+- Check their credentials, experience and references

-- Make sure they use streamlined, secure cloud-based software, like Xero.
+- Make sure they use streamlined, secure cloud-based software, like Xero

 Bookkeepers are not all alike.
 They range from minimalists to “do-everything” services.
 It’s your decision what assistance your bookkeeper provides.
 Some firms just clean up data the client has entered, and others do everything from logging bills to sending out invoices.
-Consider what you may need and discuss options with the prospective firms.
+Consider what you need and discuss options with prospective firms.

 A good bookkeeper will help you understand pertinent financial matters and let you be as involved as you want to be.
 They will reduce your stress by providing clean, up-to-date reports that clearly show where you stand at all times.
 Easy-to-understand financial statements can play a key role in your budgeting and planning, taking the guesswork out of important decisions.